isabella232/magento-learn.en/help/free-video-library/migrating-previous-install-and-upgrade-scripts-to-new-declarative-schema-approach-v2-3.md

 ---
 title: Migrating previous install and upgrade scripts to new Declarative Schema approach v2.3
 Description: In this short video, we will demonstrate how to use inbuilt Magento 2.3 Schema Listener tool.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: migration, development
-kt: 100000
+kt: 5560
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # Migrating previous install and upgrade scripts to new Declarative Schema approach v2.3